rayattack/amebo/README.md

 # AMEBO
+Amebo is a schema registry, and event broadcast runtime that enables you to disconnect your applications from PubSub/RabbitMQ/Kafka/SQS and other such queue/messaging systems.
+It provides a simple API for you to register event schemas, submit message payloads for broadcast to queues/pubsub servers or other web applications.

-Amebo is the simplest pubsub server to use, deploy, understand or maintain.
-It was built to enable communication between applications i.e. microservices or modules (if you are using monoliths) collectively called **applications**, and hopes to be able to serve as a small but capable and simpler alternative to Kafka, RabbitMQ, SQS/SNS.
+Amebo is built to enable communication between applications i.e. microservices or modules (if you are using monoliths) collectively called **applications**.

-1. Availability: Amebo runs on battle tested open source tools i.e. Postgres/SQLite and provides the same level of availability guarantees provided by the backing storage system.
+1. Availability: Amebo runs on battle tested open source tools i.e. Postgres/MySQL/SQLite and provides the same level of availability guarantees provided by the backing storage system.

 1. Reliability: Amebo has been used at scale by open source projects to handle 100's of millions of request

-1. Latency: Amebo guarantees sub 50ms latencies at scale (barring network and hardware limitations)
+1. Latency: Amebo guarantees sub 10ms latencies at scale (barring network and hardware limitations)

+1. Amebo supports a couple of backend engines including but not limited to PubSub, Kafka, RabbitMQ, and SQS.

 &nbsp;